Is it time to sell your condo? We’re here to help you!

 Stage to Sell

-Staging a condo for sale is bit different than staging a typical single-family home.
-This is because condos have less variations to them, so you will need to work extra hard to make yours stand out.
+Staging a condo for sale is a bit different than staging a typical single-family home.
+This is because condos have fewer variations to them, so you will need to work extra hard to make yours stand out.
 This is especially true if there are other condos in your particular complex that are also for sale.